Visualinux

 Docker

-You can also quickly start Visualinux using Docker (thanks to Debin for the contribution):
+You can also quickly start Visualinux using Docker (thanks to Debin and nan mu for their contribution):

 # Compile an image containing Node 20.17.0 and Python 3.11.0